 - Pour about 2 inches of vegetable oil in a pan and heat it up on high heat.
 Using a food thermometer, keep track of the temperature and once you reach 165C/330F, turn the heat down to the lowest setting.

-- Add your first batch of doughnuts (be careful not to overcrowd the pan), start your timer and cook for about 5 minutes (for doughnut holes) and about 6 minutes (for doughnut rings), until they turn golden brown.
+- Add your first batch of doughnuts (be careful not to overcrowd the pan and make sure they don’t stick at the bottom/use a spoon or strainer to unstick them if they do), start your timer and cook for about 5 minutes (for doughnut holes) and about 6 minutes (for doughnut rings), until they turn golden brown.
 And keep flipping them through the cooking process.
 Note: keep tracking the temperature on and off and adjust the heat if necessary.
 If the temperature keeps going up, turn off the heat completely.
 If it’s going down below 165C, turn it up slightly.

 - Fish them out of the oil with a metal strainer, let any excess oil drip off and then toss the freshly cooked doughnut holes into the glaze.
 Completely cover them and then let them sit on a plate or cooling rack until the glaze dries up.